U.S. charges Russians for shipping military equipment, Venezuelan oil | Headlines

 U.S. charges Russians for shipping military equipment, Venezuelan oil

-The defendants also used cryptocurrency for the transactions and to launder the proceeds, prosecutors said.
-Orekhov and Uss also used NDA to ship millions of barrels worth of oil from Venezuela to buyers in Russia and China, working with two other defendants, Juan Fernando Serrano and Juan Carlos Soto, to broker the deals with Venezuelan state oil company PDVSA, upon which the United States placed sanctions in 2019.

-U.S. prosecutors on Wednesday charged five Russian nationals for sanctions evasion and other charges for shipping military technologies bought from U.S. manufacturers to Russian buyers, some of which ended up on the battlefield in Ukraine.
+U.S. prosecutors on Wednesday charged five Russian nationals for sanctions evasion and other violations related to shipping military technologies bought from U.S. manufacturers to Russian buyers, some of which ended up on the battlefield in Ukraine.
 Federal prosecutors in Brooklyn said the electronic components purchased by Russian nationals Yury Orekhov and Svetlana Kuzurgasheva included semiconductors, radars and satellites.
 Some of the electronics obtained through the scheme have been found in Russian weapons platforms seized in Ukraine, prosecutors said.

 They used a German company to ship the military technologies, as well as Venezuelan oil, to Russian purchasers, prosecutors said.
 Orekhov was arrested in Germany on Monday.
-Another Russian charged in the case, Artem Uss, has been arrested in Italy and the United States is seeking his extradition, prosecutors said.
+Another Russian charged in the case, Artem Uss, has been arrested in Italy.
+The United States is seeking his extradition, prosecutors said.
 Reuters could not immediately reach any of the defendants for comment.

 "We will continue to investigate, disrupt and prosecute those who fuel Russia's brutal war in Ukraine, evade sanctions and perpetuate the shadowy economy of transnational money laundering," Breon Peace, the top federal prosecutor in Brooklyn, said in a statement.
 Also on Wednesday, the U.S. Treasury Department sanctioned Orekhov and two companies he controls, Nord-Deutsche Industrieanlagenbau GmbH, also known as NDA, and Opus Energy Trading LLC.
 Treasury described Orekhov as a procurement agent and said some of the shipments of military and sensitive dual-use technologies to Russian users violated U.S. export controls.